-Sultry jazz vocalist Liz Terrell will unveil her debut full-length solo album “It’s All Right with Me” on February 22 with a live performance of the work at Zeiders American Dream Theater in Virginia Beach.
+Sultry jazz vocalist Liz Terrell will unveil her debut full-length solo album “It’s All Right with Me” on January 20 & 21 with a live performance of the work at American Theatre intimate Studio Theater in Hampton.

 Terrell’s dynamic voice is familiar to locals who’ve experienced the Liz & Brydge duo in local restaurants and private events like the Hampton Arts Gala & Fundraiser.

 For both the recording session and live concert, Liz Terrell assembled an impressive cast of musicians to bring her artistic vision to life: Daniel Clarke (piano), Alan Parker (guitar), Chris Brydge (bass), Emre Kartari (drums), and Eddie Williams (saxophone).
 If their musicianship seems to effortlessly gel it is partly because they play together on occasion at places like Gosport Tavern in Olde Towne Portsmouth.

 “For me, choosing the right musicians to collaborate with was the most crucial piece of the puzzle to have in place, and the band featured on this album is honestly a dream come true,” said Terrell, who co-produced the album with local jazz legend Jae Sinnett.
 “It was also important to me to capture everyone live in the studio.
 The individual artistry all working together was absolute magic, and I think you can hear that in the energy and the movement of each take.
 We all build together, play off of each other, and pick up lines and solos where the other left off.
 Each track is exactly what you would hear if this group were playing live on the stage.
 Everyone is tuned in, listening, and moving together with the music.
 That is the kind of spontaneity and honesty that I’ve learned from studying jazz, and that’s what I wanted to capture and bring to the table with this album.”